wiesclaeys/IQ-Tools/README.md

 Tools to analyze image quality of SPECT images

 Functionality:
-- Uniform_wylinder: analyze the transversal, radial and angular uniformity of a uniform cylindrical phantom
+- Uniform_cylinder: analyze the transversal, radial and angular uniformity of a uniform cylindrical phantom